 - 1. If unable to place an I-gelTM Airway in three attempts, utilize BVM ventilation. - 2.
 Ventilation portal of the I-gelTM Airway must align with the laryngeal inlet for adequate oxygenation and ventilation.
 Insertion depth should be adjusted to optimize ventilation. - 3.
-Preload the correct size NG tube prior to insertion.
-(NG will need to be lubricated prior to loading into I-gelTM). - 3.
+Preload the correct size OG tube prior to insertion.
+(OG will need to be lubricated prior to loading into I-gelTM). - 3.
 Most unsuccessful insertion attempts relate to the failure to keep the tube in a midline position during insertion. - 4.
 Do not force the tube during insertion; this may result in trauma to the airway or esophagus. - 5.
-Document any complications as well as all methods used to ensure appropriate placement of the I-gel[TM] Airway including auscultation of absence of epigastric sounds and presence of lung sounds, physiologic changes (chest rise and fall, improved oxygenation, condensation in I-gel[TM] Airway with exhalations), and waveform capnography readings (if applied). - 6.
+Document any complications as well as all methods used to ensure appropriate placement of the I-gelTM Airway including auscultation of absence of epigastric sounds and presence of lung sounds, physiologic changes (chest rise and fall, improved oxygenation, condensation in I-gelTM Airway with exhalations), and waveform capnography readings (if applied). - 6.
 Assess and document placement verification of the I-gel[TM] Airway after patient movement and periodically throughout care and transportation. - 7.
-If strap is unavailable use tape as pictured below.
-(Figure 6)
+Alternative method of securing as shown below.
+(Figure 5) - 8.
+If strap is unavailable use tape as pictured (Figure 6)